With clients not able to visit in person for support at this time, Steve thought he’d take this opportunity to bring a little therapy to your home.

 2. Eat Nutritionally Rich Foods

 Eating healthy, unprocessed food that is nutritionally concentrated, will help you to build healthy cells and in particular, those cells that fight off disease.
 Nutrient dense foods provide your recommended daily allowance of vitamins, minerals and trace elements.
 Do not panic buy tinned and processed foods such as biscuits, chocolate, crisps and pasta.
 Try eating the colours of the rainbow each day to get your full range of vitamins and minerals.
 If you’re finding it tricky to stock up on fresh produce, try switching to frozen – it is often just as good for you and can be stored for longer.
 Vitamin D modulates our immune response which helps fight foreign invaders.
 Vitamin D is best achieved by being outside in natural daylight, so sit out or go for a walk.
+However, in the winter, supplement your diet with Vitamin D at minimum of 4000iu per day.
 I also offer nutritionally complete dry food with long shelf lives and requiring little storage space in the cupbaord, and each contains one third of the recommended daily allowance of each of the vitamins, minerals and trace elements that your body requires.
 Top foods to buy are

 We all know that we should be getting 8 hours of sleep a night.
 Sleeping is the time our bodies recover, repair, remove and replace dead or dying cells with fresh healthy new cells.
 Get your sleep back on track by avoiding the blue lights of computers, caffeine and alcohol an hour or two before trying to drop off to sleep.
 Try a hot bath or sip tea with lavender, nettle or chamomile and read yourself to sleep in bed instead.